Mechanism for Nodal Topological Superconductivity on PtBi$_2$ Surface: Introduction

 \section{Introduction}

-Here we give more details of the electronic (Secs.~\ref{sec:Weylmodel} and \ref{sec:Coulomb}) and phononic (Secs.~\ref{sec:phonon} and \ref{sec:EPC}) models.
-We discuss the electron-electron interaction (Sec.~\ref{sec:eeint}), study a Fermi surface (FS) average gap equation for the case where the electron bandwidth exceeds the maximum phonon energy (Sec.~\ref{sec:FSavg}), and show solutions of the gap equation in the full first Brillouin zone (Secs.~\ref{sec:SCfull} and \ref{sec:bandwidthEqual}).
-We also explore the four different gap symmetries in more detail, including their classification in the original spin basis (Sec.~\ref{sec:gaps}).
-In Sec.~\ref{sec:CoulombDep}, we show that our results do not depend qualitatively on the exact spin and orbital details of the Coulomb repulsion.
+Here we give more details of the electronic model in Secs.~\ref{sec:Weylmodel} and \ref{sec:Coulomb}.
+We discuss the electron-electron interaction in Sec.~\ref{sec:eeint}, show solutions of the gap equation in the full first Brillouin zone in Sec.~\ref{sec:SCfull}, and study a Fermi surface (FS) average gap equation for the case where the electron bandwidth exceeds the maximum phonon energy in Sec.~\ref{sec:FSavg}.
+In Sec.~\ref{sec:bandwidthEqual}, we further explore the case of equal surface state electron bandwidth and maximum phonon energy.
+We also characterize the five different gap symmetries in more detail, including their symmetry classification and behavior in the original spin basis in Sec.~\ref{sec:gaps}.